What’s the issue?

 • when a company cannot collate the required information.

-Like IFRS Accounting Standards, there would be separate requirements for when comparative information is updated to correct material errors, or if a metric presented is redefined or replaced.
+Like IFRS Accounting Standards, there are separate requirements for when comparative information is updated to correct material errors, or if a metric presented is redefined or replaced.

 diagram